dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-8 Modern CPU design.md

 [TODO]: describe TLB hierarchy.
 Add image.
 Describe numbers.
 Golden Cove's hierarchy is presented in figure @fig:GLC_TLB.
 L1 ITLB covers the memory space of 256 * 4KB equals 1MB, while L1 DTLB covers only 384 KB.
 L2 STLB is a larger storage and can accomdate 2048 most recent data and instruction page address translations, which covers a total of 8MB of memory space.
 Situation changes somewhat if huge pages are used.

+[TODO]: A "page fault" is an exception thrown by the hardware in the absence of a physical address mapping.

 ![TLB hierarchy of Golden Cove.](../../img/uarch/GLC_TLB_hierarchy.png){#fig:GLC_TLB width=70%}

 ### CPU Back-End {#sec:uarchBE}